internet safety week

 By Lawrence Abrams in Bleeping Computer

-High volume of cyber attacks has led teams to emotional overload
+The high volume of cyberattacks has led to emotional overload for teams.

-With cyber attacks becoming more frequent, information security professionals have become emotionally overwhelmed.
-This is what a Trend Micro study shows.
+With cyberattacks becoming increasingly frequent, information security professionals have become emotionally overwhelmed, according to a study by Trend Micro.

-Federal Police arrest suspects of hacker attack on the STF system
+Brazilian Federal Police arrest suspects in hacker attack on the Supreme Court's system.

 In total, there are three temporary arrest warrants and five search and seizure warrants in the cities of Itumbiara (GO), Bragança Paulista (SP), Belém do São Francisco (PE), Jaboatão dos Guararapes (PE) and Olinda (PE).
-Two arrests have already been made, according to the PF.
+Two arrests have already been made, according to the Federal Police.

 In Gazeta do Povo

-Biggest password leak of all time contains more than 8.4 billion pieces of data
+The biggest password leak of all time contains more than 8.4 billion data entries.

-A user on a hacker forum posted a 100 GB TXT file that contains 8.4 billion passwords, which were combined from old leaks and breaches.
+A user on a hacker forum posted a 100 GB TXT file containing 8.4 billion passwords, which were combined from old leaks and breaches.

 By Edvardas Mikalauskas in Cybernews

-Cybercriminal is ordered to return R$648,000 stolen from two different victims
+Cybercriminal ordered to return R$ 648,000 stolen from two different victims.

-Cybercriminal arrested by the Civil Police of the Federal District, is ordered to return R$648 thousand, which were stolen from two different Banco do Brasil accounts, in addition to having to serve 5 years and 6 months in prison.
+A cybercriminal arrested by the Civil Police of the Federal District was sentenced to return R$ 648,000, which were stolen from two different Banco do Brasil accounts, in addition to serving 5 years and 6 months in prison.

 By Guilherme Petry in The Hack

-The Digital Inspection System (SIF) of Belo Horizonte City Hall was hacked in the early afternoon of this Wednesday, 9th.
-Upon entering the system, the servers found a message that directly attacks Mayor Alexandre Kalil (PSD) because of the restrictions imposed on commerce during the pandemic.
+The Digital Inspection System (SIF) of the Belo Horizonte City Hall was hacked in the early afternoon of Wednesday, the 9th.
+Upon entering the system, the employees found a message that directly attacks Mayor Alexandre Kalil (PSD) because of the restrictions imposed on commerce during the pandemic.

 In CISO Advisor